viewzavr/vr-cinema/README.md

 Viewzavr-based CinemaScience 3d viewer and it's components.

-This is a new version that is being developed.
+This is a new project that is being developed.
 For more examples and images please visit previous project https://github.com/pavelvasev/38parrots

 # run online